Qubic-World/qubic-howto/README.md

 <a name="qubic-protocol"></a>
 # Qubic a quorum-based computations protocol.

-In this tutorial we'll setup a [Qomputor](https://www.computors.org/computing/qomputor "Qomputor") Node (A mining node will maybe require an other approach), we try to make this tutorial as easy as possible but some knowledge of computer systems is definitely required.
+In this tutorial we'll setup a [Qomputor](https://www.computors.org/computing/qomputor "Qomputor") Node (Mining node needs slightly different approach and is described here.), we try to make this tutorial as easy as possible but some knowledge of computer systems is definitely required.
 This tutorial is a community initiative.
 For more information or questions join [Syzygy Discord ](https://discord.gg/2vDMR8m "Syzygy Discord").

 Qubic software is running on baremetal machines without any OS installed, the software is a so called UEFI application and for security reasons we compile it ourselves with the .cpp files provided by [Come-from-Beyond](https://twitter.com/c___f___b "Twitter").
 The latest releases will always be on [Syzygy Discord ](https://discord.gg/2vDMR8m "Syzygy Discord").